Virtual Telephone Town Hall MeetingSeptember 14, 20236:30 p.m.

 Planning for the future is an ongoing process at Tampa Bay Water.
 Our comprehensive Long-term Master Water Plan is updated every five years and includes:

 Tampa Bay Water’s current supply is expected to meet the region’s water needs through 2028, with the expansion of the Tampa Bay Regional Surface Water Treatment Plant.
-The region is projected to need another 10-20 million gallons of water per day (mgd) by 2033 to meet demand.
+The region is projected to need another 25 million gallon per day of new supply by 2043, with 10-20 million gallons of water per day needed as early as 2033.
 We are investigating potential new supplies now because it can take 10 years or more to investigate, design, permit, fund, build and startup a new water supply project.

-The yield and cost shown for each project concept are planning estimates and will be refined during feasibility studies.
+The estimated annual yields for each project concept are planning estimates and will be refined during feasibility studies.

 A. Eastern Pasco Wellfield (multiple types of water source options)